Chemical formula: C₈H₁₅NO₂ Molecular mass: 157.21 g/mol PubChem compound: 5526

 >500 | >5.65 | 5 mg/kg BW | Every 24 hours |

 Before use of TXA, risk factors of thromboembolic disease should be considered.
-In patients with a history of thromboembolic diseases or in those with increased incidence of thromboembolic events in their family history (patients with a high risk of thrombophilia), Tranexamic acid solution for injection should only be administered if there is a strong medical indication after consulting a physician experienced in hemostaseology and under strict medical supervision.
-Tranexamic acid should be administered with care in patients receiving oral contraceptives because of the increased risk of thrombosis.
+In patients with a history of thromboembolic diseases or in those with increased incidence of thromboembolic events in their family history (patients with a high risk of thrombophilia), tranexamic acid solution for injection should only be administered if there is a strong medical indication after consulting a physician experienced in hemostaseology and under strict medical supervision.

 There is insufficient clinical data on the use of tranexamic acid in pregnant women.
 As a result, although studies in animals do not indicate teratogenic effects, as precaution for use, tranexamic acid is not recommended during the first trimester of pregnancy.
-Limited clinical of the use of tranexamic acid in different clinical haemorrhagic settings during the second and third trimesters did not identify deleterious effect for the foetus.
+Limited clinical data of the use of tranexamic acid in different clinical haemorrhagic settings during the second and third trimesters did not identify deleterious effect for the foetus.
 Tranexamic acid should be used throughout pregnancy only if the expected benefit justifies the potential risk.

 Tranexamic acid is excreted in human milk.
-Therefore, breastfeeding is not recommended.
+Therefore, breast-feeding is not recommended.

 There are no clinical data on the effects of Tranexamic acid on fertility.